weewx/weewx/docs/customizing5.md

 ### If the skin has been internationalized

-All of the skins that come with WeeWX have been *internationalized*, that is, they are capable of being *localized*, although there may or may not be a localization available for your specific language.
+All the skins that come with WeeWX have been *internationalized*, that is, they are capable of being *localized*, although there may or may not be a localization available for your specific language.
 See the section [Internationalized skins](#internationalized_skins) for how to tell.

-STOPPED HERE

 #### Internationalized, your language is available